 Typos and grammatical errors

-Whether or not you have an idea if the employer is privy on these things or not, it is always a plus point on your part if you submit a resume without such mistakes.
+Whether or not you have an idea if the employer is demanding on these things or not, it is always a plus point on your part if you submit a resume without mistakes.
 Your resume is the preliminary step to selling yourself to the employer.
 You need to place your best foot forward to make you stand out and gain their attention.
 Although it is not uncommon to make a typo and grammatical error here and there, it is still not an excuse to commit the same on your resume.

 Not dressed enough

-If you are looking for a job, check out our job board: http://fuzehr.com/job-board/
+If you are looking for a job, check out our job board: https://fuzehr.com/job-board/